kubermatic/kubermatic/docs/proposals/user-cluster-controller.md

 ## Implementation

-The envisioned improvement is started by establishing a user-cluster-controller-manager created within the (seed's) cluster-controller.
+The envisioned improvement is started by establishing a user-cluster-controller-manager created by the (seed's) cluster-controller.
 The manager will create a user-cluster-controller inside the cluster-namespace.
 Resources of the user-cluster which are not considered "addons" or should not be controlled by the (seed's) cluster-controller will be moved into the control of the user-cluster-controller.

 ## Task & effort: